CDRT/docs/bios/settings/thinkstation/audiosetup.md

 <details><summary>Internal Speaker</summary>

-One of 2 possible states for the Internal Speaker:
+Whether the internal speaker is available in the OS.

+Options:

-1. **Enabled** – enables use of Internal Speaker.
-Default.
+1. **Enabled** - Default.
-2. Disabled – disables use of Internal Speaker.
-It will not be available in OS.
+2. Disabled

 **Note**.
 The field is unavailable if `Onboarding Audio Controller` is set to `Disabled`.